 Sometimes we have to use email marketing terminology and other technical language.
 It’s unavoidable.
 But be careful not to use jargon where it can be avoided and — if it can’t — use the same technical words consistently (and explain them if you have to).

 Rhetorical questions can be a great way to grab attention, but be careful not to use them too often.
 This goes back to writing it like you’d say it: people tend not to use rhetorical questions in conversation, so they can sound inauthentic or cheesy in writing.

 A word on links

 There’s no limit on the number of links you can include in your guest post.
 Ideally there would be a minimum of four, including one link to one of our own articles published on the blog.
-However, every link must be of benefit to the reader.
+However, every link must be of benefit to the reader and be contextually relevant.

 We will remove any links that we think are irrelevant to the topic.

 If the purpose of your blog is to gain a link to a particular site, it’s a good idea you let us know from the start.
 That way we can decide whether we think the link is a natural fit with the topic.
 And whether it will be given the green light.

 We’d prefer that you didn’t include links to any of our competitors.

 The not-so-fine print